ash-project/ash/documentation/topics/security/policies.md

 Policies determine what actions on a resource are permitted for a given actor, and can also filter the results of read actions to restrict the results to only records that should be visible.

-To restrict access to specific fields (attributes, aggregates, calculations), the section on field policies.
+To restrict access to specific fields (attributes, aggregates, calculations), see the section on field policies.

 Read and understand the [Actors & Authorization guide](/documentation/topics/security/actors-and-authorization.md) before proceeding, which explains actors, how to set them, and other relevant configurations.